 Generally, when most people hear the word ‘stretching,’ they think about static stretching.
 This is when you hold one fixed position for a specific length of time.

 Dynamic exercises provide a different type of stretch because it requires you to oscillate or move into different end ranges during the stretch.

 Dynamic stretches should be tailored to your particular restrictions and to the movements you will be performing that day.

-Chest Opener (Bench press, OHP)
+Chest Opener (Bench press, Over head press)

-Banded Shoulder Dislocations (Bench Press, OHP)
+Banded Shoulder Dislocations (Bench Press, Over head press)

 Deep Squat to Stands (Squats, Deadlifts)

 Lunges with Kneeling Hip Flexor Stretch (Squats, Deadlifts)